riebeekn/experiments-in-meteor-blog/_drafts/meteor-testing-with-velocity-and-jasmine-part-2.md

 With the public tasks we create a single public task as the test data.

-In our tests we click the private / public button and in the first test ensure that the task is set to private in the database; in the second test we ensure the button text has changed to reflect the status of the button.
+In our tests we click the private / public button and in the first test ensure that the task is set to private in the database; in the second test we ensure the button text has changed to reflect the status of the task.

 We'll do essentially the same thing in our private tests.
 The difference being we'll start with an initially private task which we'll set to public.